larsks/so-example-75357081-bridged-containers/README.md

 - It works if we remove that call completely
 - It works if we set an explicit hardware address

+I've run the tests under both Ubuntu 22.04 and Fedora 37.

 ## Before you begin

 In order to ping or otherwise access external addresses, we need to make the following changes: